Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 15, 1889, Image 6

 9. SPECIAL COURSES are arranged to meet

-Military drill is required.
+ary drill is required.
 Expenses for

-hoard and incidentals free.
-Tuition free.
+board and incidentals free.
+Tuition free

 Young ladies under charge of a competent lady